openfisca/openfisca-doc/source/openfisca-web-api/index.md

 ## Conditions

-Please remember that OpenFisca is free software, licensed under an [Affero GPL license](https://choosealicense.com/licenses/agpl-3.0/).
-That means you have to provide access to the source code of the API you make available, including any changes you might have made on the original code.
-You also have to provide a link to the OpenFisca source code, and state its license, in a place that is easily discoverable by users of your software.
+Please remember that OpenFisca is free software, licensed under an [Affero GPL licence](https://choosealicense.com/licenses/agpl-3.0/).
+That means you have to provide access to the source code of the API you make available, including any changes you might have made to the original code.
+You also have to provide a link to the OpenFisca source code, and state its licence, in a place that is easily discoverable by users of your software.

 You could for example add one the following lines to a “credits” page: